How to build a serverless app with Gatsby, Netlify and FaunaDB - Part 1

 - Part 3: Painless integration of Authentication and Authorization using Netlify Identity.

-of the series.
+This article is Part 1 of the series.
 Hope you enjoy the journey!

 How to follow this series?